akleemans/aoc-2024/README.md

 I first thought of using recursion, but after looking at the actual input decided to use a simple queue, so to start exploring at `0`s and expanding the possible paths by processing queue items.
 This turned out to be a very good preparation for part 2 which only required slight changes.

+## Day 11

+Expanding stones - part 1 was implemented quickly with just following the rules, but it became clear soon enough that this approach would not work for part 2 (even with a compiled language).
+After thinking it through some more I gave Memoization a try, which worked surprisingly well.